Internet Asks: "Are Cherries Acidic?"

 Conclusion

-Cherries are a mildly acidic fruit with various nutritional benefits, including their antioxidant and anti-inflammatory properties, potential sleep improvement, exercise recovery support, and heart health promotion.
-However, some individuals may experience side effects, such as gastrointestinal issues, or allergic reactions.
-As always, it is crucial to consult with a healthcare provider before making significant dietary changes to ensure they align with individual health needs and goals.
+Cherries are a mildly acidic fruit with numerous nutritional benefits, including antioxidants, anti-inflammatory properties, potential sleep improvement, exercise recovery support, and heart health promotion.
+However, some individuals may experience side effects such as gastrointestinal issues or allergic reactions.
+As always, consult with a healthcare provider before making significant dietary changes to ensure they align with your health needs and goals.

 References